If you've experienced property loss from wildfires in LA our team is here to help you. Call us today.

 According to the California Department of Insurance’s Residential Insurance Handbook, “After a residential policy has been in effect for sixty days, the insurance company can only cancel a policy for reasons specified by law, which include: nonpayment of premium, fraud, material misrepresentation, or physical changes in the insured property that increase any hazard insured against.”

-There are also restrictions on the notice of cancellation or nonrenewal the insurance company must give you.
+There are also restrictions on the notice of cancellation or nonrenewal that the insurance company must give you.
 “The company must mail or deliver a notice of cancellation to you at your last known address at least 20 days prior to the effective date of cancellation, and 10 days for nonpayment of premium or fraud.”

 In the case of nonrenewal, “a written notice of nonrenewal must be forwarded to you at least 75 days before the expiration date.
 If the company fails to give you the proper notice required by law, your existing policy, with no change in its terms and conditions, will remain in effect for 75 days from the date the notice is sent.”